-D. Map high-risk supply chains by verifying data with suppliers rather than relying solely on tech platforms
+D. Map high-risk supply chains by verifying data with suppliers rather than relying solely on tech platforms that supplier on their suppliers' information (i.e., Tier 2 suppliers).

-The first step of mapping a high-risk supply chain is to gather data from the Tier 1 supplier-that is, the supplier with whom the organization has a direct contractual relationship.
-For hospitals, this is often a GPO or distributor.
-Know the contact information, location of business, and policies on forced labor.
-Then survey that supplier on their suppliers' information (i.e., Tier 2 suppliers).
 Continue this process through the supply chain-all the way to raw materials, if possible.
 Work with the healthcare organization's legal department or other relevant departments within the organization to establish contractual obligations for Tier 1 suppliers to provide this information about Tier 2 suppliers, and so on.
 This language may also be built into the GPO's contract language.
-To learn more about using contract language to cascade due diligence requirements up the supply chain, see page 6.
+To learn more about using contract language to cascade due diligence requirements up the supply chain, see Consideration D in Embedding Strong Anti-Forced Labor Policies into Organizational Management Systems.